 The appointed attorney or public defender fees become part of the fees in your case in addition to the fines, court costs, and monitoring fees.
 Failure to pay the attorney fees could result in probation revocation, extension of probation, or having the fee sent to debt collection with a 30 - 40% cost increase.

 Stolte Law, LLC accepts a number of payment methods and we will work with you to develop a payment plan that fits with your budget.
 After the initial case evaluation, you will be given a set fee for all of the work in your case.
-You will not be left to wonder what you will be

 PREMIUM COUNSEL, AFFORDABLE RATES